suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 - A Private Enterprise Number
 - A byte string containing a UUID ({{RFC4122}})

-Private Enterprise Numbers are encoded as a relative OID, according to the definition in {{I-D.draft-ietf-cbor-tags-oid}}.
+Private Enterprise Numbers are encoded as a relative OID, according to the definition in {{I-D.ietf-cbor-tags-oid}}.
 All PENs are relative to the IANA PEN: 1.3.6.1.4.1.

 #### suit-parameter-class-identifier {#suit-parameter-class-identifier}

 A RFC 4122 UUID representing the class of the device or component.
 The UUID is encoded as a 16 byte bstr, containing the raw bytes of the UUID.
-It MUST be constructed as described in {{identifiers}}
+It MUST be constructed as described in {{uuid-identifiers}}

 #### suit-parameter-device-identifier {#suit-parameter-device-identifier}

 A RFC 4122 UUID representing the specific device or component.
 The UUID is encoded as a 16 byte bstr, containing the raw bytes of the UUID.
-It MUST be constructed as described in {{identifiers}}
+It MUST be constructed as described in {{uuid-identifiers}}

 #### suit-parameter-image-digest {#suit-parameter-image-digest}